abhinendrayadav/ProVA/data/responses.md

 ## lndFAQ/lnd_course_status
 * lndFAQ/lnd_course_status
-  - Please mail to prou@prolifics.com The team will validate and reply to you.
-[Click Here](mailto:ProU@prolifics.com?subject=Pending%20Courses) to send an email
+  - Is it more than three days since completion?
+Please mail to prou@prolifics.com The team will validate and reply to you.
+[Click Here](mailto:ProU@prolifics.com?subject=Pending%20Courses) to send an email.

 ## lndFAQ/lnd_thinkhr_course
 * lndFAQ/lnd_thinkhr_course